RileySzecsy/CSCE435Project/Report.md

   and where you will transfer data to/from GPU

 ### 2c.
 Evaluation plan - what and how will you measure and compare
-- Input sizes, Input types
+- Random inputs
-- Strong scaling (same problem size, increase number of processors/nodes)
+- Strong scaling
-- Weak scaling (increase problem size, increase number of processors)
+- Weak scaling
-- Number of threads in a block on the GPU

   ## For the report need to have pesudo code, describe the algorithms if we dont have both cuda and mpi implementations then we just either describe where we are stuck or try and explain why it may not be possible